Lego Disney Princess: The Castle Quest

 Lego Disney Princess: The Castle Quest is a 2023 animated streaming television special based on both the Lego Disney toyline and Disney Princess franchise.
 It is a crossover between several characters featured in films produced by Walt Disney Animation Studios, and the first Lego special based on the franchise.
 In the special, five princesses have been transported to a mysterious castle and must stop Gaston from taking over their individual kingdoms.

-The special was released on Disney+ on August 18, 2023.
-A sequel, titled Lego Disney Princess: Villains Unite, was released on Disney+ on August 25, 2025.
+The special was animated by Zebu Animation Studios and released on Disney+ on August 18, 2023.
+It is the first in a series of Lego Disney Princess specials, followed up by Lego Disney Princess: Villains Unite, released on Disney+ on August 25, 2025.